Recent transactions include advising:

 - Brookfield Renewable Power in connection with its acquisition of a 102-megawatt wind farm in Tehachapi, California;

-- Dex Media, Inc. (n/k/a DexYP) (a portfolio company of Mudrick Capital Management and Paulson & Co.) in its acquisition of YP Holdings LLC;
+- Dex Media, Inc. (d/b/a DexYP) (a portfolio company of Mudrick Capital Management and Paulson & Co.) in its acquisition of YP Holdings LLC;

 - Genstar Capital in its sale of Tecomet Inc. to CharlesBank Equity Partners and HarbourVest Partners;

-- GlobalTranz Enterprises, Inc. (at the time a portfolio company of Providence Strategic Growth Partners) in its sale to The Jordan Company;
+- GlobalTranz Enterprises, Inc. (at the time a portfolio company of Providence Strategic Growth Partners) a provider of cloud-based multi-modal Transportation Management System (TMS) products to shippers, carriers, third-party logistics (3PL) providers and brokers, in its sale to The Jordan Company;

 - Harsco Corporation in its approximately $525 million sale of its infrastructure division to a joint venture with Clayton, Dubilier & Rice;